CV

 - 2014-2015: Research Assistant/Junior Researcher (Leiden University)

-- Spring 2013: Research Trainee (Harvard University, Brigham & Women’s Hospital)
+- 2013: Research Trainee (Harvard University, Brigham & Women’s Hospital)

 - 2011: Research Assistant - Royal Netherlands Academy of Arts and Sciences (Leiden University)